Ecwid/ecwid-api-docs/includes/_products.md

 name |  string |  File name
-description | string |  File description defined by the store administrator size |  number |  File size, bytes (64-bit integer)
+description | string |  File description defined by the store administrator size |  number |  File size, bytes (64-bit integer) adminUrl | string | Link to the file.
+Be careful: the link contains the API access token so make sure the link is not displayed as is in your application

 #### RelatedProducts
 Field | Type  | Description